-- Identify infrastructure limitations and feasible solutions, if any, to flooding on existing roads including but not limited to: Penn Lyle Road and North Post Road at Duck Pond Run; Washington Road, Bear Brook Road, and Alexander Road at Little Bear Brook; Clarksville Road at the Atlantic Realty Site; Clarksville Road at Grover's Mill Pond. - 2.
+- 1. Identify infrastructure limitations and feasible solutions, if any, to flooding on existing roads identified in Section 5.2 of this Utilities Plan Element. - 2.
 Amend Township ordinances to conform to the adopted Master Plan and the Residential Site Improvement Standards (RSIS), and require best management practices. - 3.
 Stream cleaning projects should be implemented in areas with elevated normal water surface levels and flooding, and combined with public education for area residents on the benefits of stream cleaning. - 4.
 Require new development to assess capacity of existing infrastructure and ensure repairs, replacements and upgrades to existing infrastructure occur in concert with development.